Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: DRoSC Inference: Perturbation-based Methods

 With $\widehat{T}^{[m]}$, we introduce the following index set $\mathbb{M}$ as

-where $z_{q}$ is the upper $q$ quantile of the standard normal distribution, {$\alpha_0 \in (0,0.01]$ is a prespecified constant to exclude extreme perturbations on the tail of the distributions \eqref{eq: sampling of sigma and gamma} and \eqref{eq: sampling of mu Y and mu 1}, and we introduce the factor 1.1 to adjust for the estimation error.
-We note that any value greater than 1 can be used.} The index set $\mathbb{M}$ in \eqref{eq: index set} excludes the $m$-th perturbation if {the minimum eigenvalue of $\Sigmahatm$ is negative or} the maximum of the test statistics exceeds a specified threshold, which is chosen to adjust for multiple comparisons using the Bonferroni correction.
-Since $\lambda_{\min}(\Sigma)\geq 0$, it is reasonable to filter out $\Sigmahatm$ when it starts reporting negative eigenvalues.
+where $z_{q}$ is the upper $q$ quantile of the standard normal distribution, $\alpha_0 \in (0,0.01]$ is a prespecified constant to exclude extreme tail perturbations from \eqref{eq: sampling of sigma and gamma} and \eqref{eq: sampling of mu Y and mu 1}, and the factor 1.1 adjusts for estimation error (any value greater than 1 may be used).

+In \eqref{eq: index set}, the index set $\mathbb{M}$ further excludes the $m$-th perturbation if {the minimum eigenvalue of $\Sigmahatm$ is negative or} the maximum of the test statistics exceeds a specified threshold, which is chosen to adjust for multiple comparisons using the Bonferroni correction.
+Since $\lambda_{\min}(\Sigma)\geq 0$, it is reasonable to filter out $\Sigmahatm$ when it has a negative eigenvalue.

 {Given the significance level $\alpha > \alpha_0$ and for each $m \in \mathbb{M}$,} we construct the $m$-th interval as